kul1/turbolog/README.md

 ## Usage

 Your rails app will have Log In/Log Out with Facebook authentication as a template for your modification.

+Other command:

+To remove devise line from config/routes by execute the following command

+    $ rake turbolog:clean

 ## Development